 |Label:||Twentieth Century Fox Home Entertainment|

-Film: Actually the ingenious investigator Hercule Poirot (Kenneth Branagh) wanted to use the journey in the Orient Express for a long overdue time-out.
-But then the shady art dealer Edward Ratchett (Johnny Depp) is murdered and it quickly becomes clear: the perpetrator must still be on the train.
-When he is lifted from the tracks by an avalanche and stuck in the snow, Poirot has no choice but to end his time-out and use his dreaded nose.
-But who would have had a motive for killing Ratchett?
-His alcohol-addicted secretary Hector (Josh Gad)?
-Or the inconspicuous governess Mary Debenham (Daisy Ridley)?
-Are the Spanish missionary Pilar Estravados (Penelope Cruz) or the somewhat talkative widow Caroline Hubbard (Michelle Pfeiffer) also among the suspects?
-Poirot cannot yet explain who is behind the murder.
-He only knows one thing: Nothing here is what it seems to be…
+Film: Actually, the brilliant investigator Hercule Poirot (Kenneth Branagh) wanted to use the trip on the Orient Express for a long overdue time out.
+But then shady art dealer Edward Ratchett (Johnny Depp) is murdered and it quickly becomes clear: the culprit must still be on the train.
+When he is lifted off the tracks by an avalanche and stuck in the snow, Poirot has no choice but to end his sabbatical and put his dreaded sleuthing skills to work.
+But who would have had a motive to kill Ratchett?
+His alcoholic secretary Hector (Josh Gad), for instance?
+Or the unassuming governess Mary Debenham (Daisy Ridley)?
+Are the Spanish missionary Pilar Estravados (Penelope Cruz) or the somewhat garrulous widow Caroline Hubbard (Michelle Pfeiffer) also suspects?
+Poirot still can't figure out who is behind the murder.
+He only knows one thing: nothing here is as it seems.

-The staging is classic in the best sense of the word.
-Of course, Branagh takes some liberties here and there and also scatters a little humor in which only very great admirers of the book could be disturbed.
-Otherwise, however, he sticks closely to Christie's novel and delivers a visually great old-school crime movie, which is still very entertaining even if you already know the resolution.
-The script is entertaining enough and the atmosphere created by sets, camera and music is so captivating that there is really no boredom.
+The production is classic in the best sense of the word.
+Sure, Branagh takes a few liberties here and there and sprinkles in a smattering of humor, which probably only very big admirers of the book might take offense to.
+Otherwise, however, he sticks closely to Christie's novel and delivers a visually superb old-school crime film that still entertains very well even if you already know the resolution.
+The script is entertaining enough and the atmosphere created by the sets, camera and music is so engaging that there really is no room for boredom.

-Picture + sound: The picture is absolutely clean and has a very good sharpness of detail in many scenes.
-The slightly artificial-looking coloration is powerful and shows its particularly atmospheric side especially in the outdoor shots at the beginning of the film.
-So there are no notable defects to complain about here, just as there are with the sound quality.
-The DTS 5.1 Mix is pleasantly lively and can convince again and again with good surround moments.
-But there is one more than satisfied: Good!
+Picture + Sound: The picture is absolutely clean and also features very good detail sharpness in many scenes.
+The slightly artificial-looking color scheme is powerful and shows its particularly atmospheric side, especially in the outdoor scenes at the beginning of the film.
+So there are few notable flaws to complain about here, just as there are with the sound quality.
+The DTS 5.1 mix is pleasantly lively and can convince again and again with good surround moments.
+For this, there is an overall more than satisfied: good!

-Extras: For the Blu-ray a quite extensive bonus package was put together.
-We start with a quite entertaining and interesting audio commentary by Branagh and screenwriter Michael Green.
-Both of them have a lively conversation about the adaptation of the classic and the shooting.
-The two then continue this conversation with the 13 deleted, extended and alternative scenes (approx. 16:40 min.).
-Your comment can be switched on optionally for these scenes.
+Extras: A rather extensive bonus package has been put together for the Blu-ray.
+Things kick off with a rather entertaining and interesting audio commentary by Branagh and screenwriter Michael Green.
+The two have a lively conversation about the adaptation of the classic and the filming.
+The two then continue this conversation during the 13 dropped, extended, and alternate scenes (approx. 16:40 min.).
+Their commentary can be optionally added to these scenes.
 You can also see an alternative beginning and a visually really great scene at the departure of the Orient-Express.